Scroll Top

 There are many reasons why Baldur’s Gate 3 has been so successful.
 One could talk about the design of the game itself, the studio culture behind it, the marketing, and state of the industry.

 Baldur’s Gate 3 spent three years on Steam Early Access before releasing.
-Arguably, that is why it has succeeded so much.
+Arguably, that is why it initially succeeded so much.
 During this time Larian refined the game and its choices in response to players.
 It is a truism among most reviews of the game that the perceived reactivity to player roleplaying choices exists on a scale hitherto rarely ever achieved.
 This matters because diversity of roleplaying options is, by definition, a core feature for roleplaying games.

 Larian spent three years studying players’ choices and refining new and old ones in response.
 It spent three years continuously improving the core gameplay loop with their consumers.

-That is unusual for most developers of AAA RPGs in the current games industry, and this focus on iterative design in response to player feedback over literal years sets Baldur’s Gate 3 apart.
-Usually, AAA RPG developers do not openly develop their game with community feedback, using player response and data to improve the game until they think it ready to release.
+Usually, AAA RPG developers do not spend years developing games with community feedback, using player response and data to improve the game until they think it ready to release.
 The typical model is development in private rather than in open, direct dialogue with the public.
+Isolation from consumers, rather than collaboration, is the usual AAA development model.

 In an interview, Baldur’s Gate 3 director Swen Vincke has noted how, while they used data from this period to ensure that statistically more common choices felt well supported, that Larian made a point of investing in the kinds of choices even only a small amount of players make: